nicolascava/babel-watch/README.md

-# Looking for maintainer

-As I've stopped using this project some time ago I'd be happy to onboard new person who would be responsible for evaluating, merging PRs and publishing new releases.
-If you would like to be such a person and help this community get what they deserve join our discussion here: https://github.com/kmagiera/babel-watch/issues/71

-# babel-watch
+# Babel Watch

-Reload your babel-node app on JS source file changes.
+> Reload your babel-node app on JS source file changes.
 And do it *fast*.

+> ❌ Sorry, but this library is no longer maintained.
+Please find an alternative.

 ## Why should I use it?